MicrosoftDocs/azure-stack-docs/azure-stack/includes/resource-provider-va-rotate-secrets-rotate.md

 ms.lastreviewed: 10/20/2020
 ---

-Secret rotation for a value-add resource provider consists of two processes:
-1. Determining your resource provider's deployment properties.
-2. Using those properties to run the secret rotation process.
+Finally, determine the resource provider's latest deployment properties, which are used to complete the secret rotation process.

 ### Determine deployment properties

 Resource providers are deployed into your Azure Stack Hub environment as a versioned product package.
-Packages are assigned a unique package ID, in the format `'microsoft.<resource-provider>.<installed-version>'`.
-Where `<resource-provider>` represents the name of the resource provider, and `<installed-version>` represents a specific version.
-The secrets associated with each package are maintained in the Azure Stack Hub Key Vault service.
+Packages are assigned a unique package ID, in the format `'microsoft.<product-id>.<installed-version>'`.
+Where `<product-id>` is a unique string representing the resource provider, and `<installed-version>` represents a specific version.
+The secrets associated with each package are stored in the Azure Stack Hub Key Vault service.

-Open an elevated PowerShell console and complete the following steps to determine the properties required to rotate your resource provider's secrets:
+Open an elevated PowerShell console and complete the following steps to determine the properties required to rotate the resource provider's secrets:

 1. Sign in to your Azure Stack Hub environment using your operator credentials.
 See [Connect to Azure Stack Hub with PowerShell](../operator/azure-stack-powershell-configure-admin.md) for PowerShell sign-in script.
 Be sure to replace all placeholder values appropriate to your environment, such as endpoint URLs and directory tenant name.

 2. Run the `Get-AzsProductDeployment` cmdlet to retrieve a list of the latest resource provider deployments.
 The returned `"value"` collection contains an element for each deployed resource provider.
-Find your resource provider and make note of the values for these properties:
+Find the resource provider of interest and make note of the values for these properties:
    - `"name"` - contains the resource provider product ID in the second segment of the value.
    - `"properties"."deployment"."version"` - contains the currently deployed version number.